3sd/civing/README.md

 ## What's included so far

+* APIv3 service
-* Simple list of all entities with some basic ability to view lists
+* Prototype view of lists of entities

 ## What's missing